GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/01.401-410/07.Choose-Some-Heralds-Here/docs.md

 ---
+title: |
-title: 407.
-Choose Some Heralds Here
+    407. Choose Some Heralds Here - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 407.
+Choose Some Heralds Here.
+Our Saviour's voice is soft and sweet, When, bending from above, He bids us gather round His feet, And calls us by His love.
+    keywords:  |
-    keywords: Christ in Song, Choose Some Heralds Here, Our Saviour&#039;s voice is soft and sweet,
+        Christ in Song, adventhymnals, advent hymnals, Choose Some Heralds Here, Our Saviour's voice is soft and sweet.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 407. CHOOSE SOME HERALDS HERE
+####  Christ in Song,

 ```txt
 1.